Qwerter49/Highlighter_Extension/README.md

 ## Future Implementation

-- Build and test for iOS
-- Add swipe animations
-- Add profile page and features
-- Implement additional match logic for parties with 2+ users

-## Collaboration

-1. Fork and/or clone this repo & the backend repo - https://github.com/kadrianne/pickyeats-backend
-2. Create PostgreSQL database `createdb pickyeats`
-3. Migrate database tables in backend: `python3 manage.py migrate`
-4. Run backend server: `python3 manage.py runserver`
-5. Install dependencies on frontend: `npm install`
-6. Run frontend server: `npx react-native run-android`
-7. Checkout new branch

-I have a GitHub project board with a few backlog items here: https://github.com/kadrianne/pickyeats/projects/1<br>
+- Primary and Secondary Highlighter.
+Primary sets title of the sent link
+- Change color of highlighters
+- Delete all edits on a webpage
+- Delete all edits on your sync storage
+- NoShare mode
+- Firefox support
+- Full chat support in popup
+- See if a user has viewed your link

-If you'd like to collaborate on this project, please email me: kristine.a.du@gmail.com
+If you'd like to collaborate on this project, please email me: jay.oliver.technologies@gmail.com